prakatheishr/COMP3011-cwk2/README.md

 ---

+### Multi-word Query Definition

+Multi-word queries return only pages that contain **all query terms**, implemented using page-set intersection.

+---

 ### Persistence

 The index is saved as JSON because it is simple, readable, and easy to inspect during testing or demonstration.